Chairman of NBCUniversal

 Cesar Conde was named Chairman of the NBCUniversal News Group in May 2020.
-In this role, Conde has oversight of NBC News, MSNBC, and CNBC, including the portfolio’s editorial and business operations.
+In this role, Conde has oversight of NBC News, MSNBC, and CNBC.
 He reports to Jeff Shell, CEO, NBCUniversal.

 Under Conde’s leadership, the NBCU News Group has made substantial investments in digital and streaming, accelerating its leading position across all platforms.
 In addition to being the most-watched news organization in the country, it is now the number one digital news organization in the U.S. for the first time in its history.
 Its streaming network, NBC News NOW, continues to achieve record-breaking viewership numbers, along with significant domestic and international distribution growth.
 The network expanded its programming lineup in 2021 with a live primetime block and now streams 10 live original hours daily, more than any other news streaming network.

-Further, under his tenure, the News Group has become the only news organization to run three major streaming channels with the additional launches of TODAY All Day and The Choice from MSNBC.
-NBC News Group also created streaming programming on Peacock, including Dateline 24/7 channel, The Overview, Meet the Press Reports and several standalone streaming specials.
+Further, under his tenure, NBCU News Group has become the only news organization to run three major streaming networks with the additional launches of TODAY All Day and MSNBC on Peacock.
+It also created additional streaming programming, including Peacock’s Dateline 24/7 channel and The Overview, as well as Meet the Press Reports.

 Becoming the first Hispanic to lead a major English-language television news organization, Conde gained oversight of NBCU News Group amid one of the most intense and challenging news cycles in recent history.
 He steered the organization during a global pandemic, an ensuing economic crisis and historic social unrest, which all unfolded against the backdrop of a complex election cycle.

-At the core of the initiative is NBCU Academy, a multiplatform journalism training program for four-year university and community college students, which partnered with 17 academic institutions serving diverse populations earlier this year, providing $6.5 million in funding to prepare students for a career in journalism.
+At the core of the initiative is the award-winning NBCU Academy, a multiplatform journalism training program for four-year university and community college students, which partners with 30 academic institutions serving diverse populations, providing funding to prepare students for a career in journalism.

 This past year under Conde’s leadership, NBCU News Group achieved historic ratings milestones.
 During the week of the 2020 presidential election, MSNBC delivered its highest-rated week in its 25-year history and NBC News Digital had its most-trafficked week ever.
 Furthermore, NBC News and MSNBC together topped all other networks during the final 2020 presidential debate.
 Additionally, CNBC has advanced its position as the number one brand in Business News video with double-digit, year-over-year percentage growth in 2021.